0xRogu/mybb-prometheus/README.md

-# mybb-promethus
+# mybb-prometheus (Modernized Fork)

-A MyBB plugin to expose metrics to Prometheus.
+A modernized fork of the original MyBB Prometheus plugin to expose metrics to Prometheus, updated for PHP 8.3+ and all MyBB 1.8.x versions.

+## About this Fork

+This fork modernizes the original plugin for current PHP and MyBB standards, improves security, and adds new configuration options.
+It is maintained by 0xRogu and contributors.

 ## Supported metrics